 Let them know you value what they are saying and want to hear them.

-Useful sources of support
+sources of information & support

 For Families and Carers: Communication series – practical tips and activities from the Down's Syndrome Association, for supporting children and young people to develop their communication skills.